Types of Degrees Nursing Practice Majors Are Getting

 Online Nursing Practice Programs

-In the 2019-2020 academic year, 320 schools offered some type of nursing practice program.
+In 2019-2020, 320 schools offered a nursing practice program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|